PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

         PoshTestGallery  file:///c:/code/testdir                        False         50
 ```

 This example first checks if the PoshTestGallery repository has been registered.
-We wish to set the 'URL' value of this repository by running the Set-PSResourceRepository cmdlet with the 'URL' parameter and a valid Uri scheme url.
-We run the Get-PSResourceRepository cmdlet again to ensure that the 'URL' of the repository was changed.
-We also use the 'PassThru' parameter to see the changed repository.
+We wish to set the `-URL` value of this repository by running the Set-PSResourceRepository cmdlet with the `-URL` parameter and a valid Uri scheme url.
+We run the Get-PSResourceRepository cmdlet again to ensure that the `-URL` of the repository was changed.
+We also use the `-PassThru` parameter to see the changed repository.

 ### Example 2
 ```powershell